TM

 -

 Low student-to-instructor ratio.
-In 2023, we had a ratio of 4 campers to 1 instructor.
-Our average LD lab consisted of 12 students and 3 instructors.
-Our PF division had 16 students and 5 instructors.
-This ratio ensures that each camper receives lots of instruction that is tailored to their particular needs.
-And the small overall size of our camp enables everyone to get to know each other more easily and become a tighter community.
+In 2024, our camp consisted of 76 campers total and 21 instructors, for a ratio better than 4 campers to 1 instructor.
+Our 5 LD labs consisted of 11 students on average and 3 instructors each.
+Our PF division had 2 labs, each with 10 students and 3 instructors.
+Our low camper-to-instructor ratio ensures that each camper receives lots of instruction that is tailored to their particular needs.
+And the small overall size of our camp enables everyone to get to know each other and become a tight-knit community.

 -